Supplementary Python Basics

 f(**params)

-# Mixed usage above (pay attention to the order, positional arguments come first, named arguments come after)
+# The above can be mixed (note the order, positional arguments come first, named arguments come after)

 params_list = [2]